Daniel-Liu-c0deb0t/cute-nucleotides/README.md

 interleaving can be done using the BMI2 `_pdep_u64` instruction (described in a blog [post](https://lemire.me/blog/2018/01/08/how-fast-can-you-bit-interleave-32-bit-integers/) by Daniel Lemire), which is used to deposit bits at every other position in the final 64-bit integer.
 Both `_mm256_movemask_epi8` and `_pdep_u64` have throughputs of one per cycle on modern CPUs, so they are quite fast.
+If the `_pdep_u64` instruction is not available, and a lookup-table-based bit interleave algorithm is used, then this method would probably be slower.

 * **n_to_bits_mul (AVX2)**.
 Surprisingly, multiplication can be used as a fast bit-level shuffle operation.
 Crazy, right?
 Here's an example, where we want to create the binary number `dcba0000` from `00dc00ba` (`a`, `b`, `c`,